o-ran-sc/nonrtric/test/auto-test/README.md

 Suites

+To get an overview of the available test scripts, use the following command to print the test script description:
+'grep ONELINE *.sh' in the dir of the test scripts.

-### Test case file
+## Test case file - template
-A test case file contains a number of steps to verify a certain functionality.
+A test script contains a number of steps to verify a certain functionality.
-A description of the test case should be given to the ``TC_ONELINE_DESCR`` var.
-The description will be printed in the test result.

-The empty template for a test case files looks like this:
+The empty template for a test case file looks like this.

-(Only the parts noted with < and > shall be changed.)
+Only the parts noted with < and > shall be changed.
+It is strongly suggested to look at the existing test scripts, it is probably easier to copy an existing test script instead of creating one from scratch.
+The README.md in  `../common/` describes the functions available in the test script in detail.

 -----------------------------------------------------------
 ```
-#!/usr/bin/env bash
+#!/bin/bash

 TC_ONELINE_DESCR="<test case description>"

-. ../common/testcase_common.sh $1
+. ../common/testcase_common.sh  $@
+< other scripts need to be sourced for specific interfaces>

 #### TEST BEGIN ####